adamwolf/chipKIT32-MAX/readme.txt

+Once again, this is a test of Mr. Chipkitbot!

 The chipKIT project is based on Arduino which is an open-source physical computing platform based on a simple i/o board and a development environment that implements the Processing/Wiring language.
 The chipKIT project initiated with the pic32 chips from Microchip, and we have support for the MX line.
 Now we will